Five top tips for Christmas tree care

 See if there's a Forestry England seller near you for a quality home-grown tree, but if you have to go elsewhere - be sure to check the needles are flexible and green.
 Tough needles which snap when bent are a sign of a half-dead tree which won’t stand the test of time.

-2. Give your trunk a trim
+2. Give the trunk a trim

 If you don't have the tools available to do it yourself, ask your friendly Christmas tree seller!